-- Is Sola Scriptura Based On Circular Reasoning?:
+- Sola Scriptura And Charges Of Circular Reasoning:

 -Arguments giving credence to the inspiration of Scripture:

-*Excellent moral teaching and life transforming power of Scripture.
-One could argue for the supremacy of the moral teachings of Christ compared to other world religions.
+*One can argue for the supremacy of the moral teachings of Moses and Jesus compared to other world religions.

-*Consistency with world history/archaeological discoveries.
+*One can argue for the consistency of the biblical record with world history or archaeological discoveries.
 If the four gospels, for instance, can be shown to be as reliable as (or even more so than) extra-biblical authors such as Plutarch, Josephus, and Tacitus, then we must accept Jesus Christ as the Son of God.
 Radical skepticism toward the biblical text would not be appropriate in that instance.

-*Excellent moral teaching and life transforming power of Scripture.
-One could argue for the supremacy of the moral teachings of Christ compared to other world religions.
+*One can argue for the supremacy of the moral teachings of Moses and Jesus compared to other world religions.

-*Consistency with world history/archaeological discoveries.
+*One can argue for the consistency of the biblical record with world history or archaeological discoveries.
 If the four gospels, for instance, can be shown to be as reliable as (or even more so than) extra-biblical authors such as Plutarch, Josephus, and Tacitus, then we must accept Jesus Christ as the Son of God.
 Radical skepticism toward the biblical text would not be appropriate in that instance.

 *The fulfillment of prophecies contained in Scripture points to its supernatural origin.